BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 6- An interactive toolbox will be generated if everything is set up well.

-7- Upload the normalized h5ad matrix by clicking on browse and wait for the Calculating usage bar to complete.
+7- Upload the normalized h5ad matrix by clicking on browse and wait for the "Calculating usage" bar to complete.
 (It should take a few minutes, depending on the size of the matrix).

 8- Then click on "Download Output Data" to download the calculated usages.